Captive bubble method: Surface analysis of reverse osmosis membrane

-The measurement of contact angles with the Captive Bubble method could also be useful in the surface analysis of the reverse osmosis membrane for the studying of membrane performances.
-Through the analysis of contact angles, properties of membranes, such as roughness, can be determined.
-The roughness of membranes, which indicates the effective surface area, can further lead to the investigation in the hydrophilic and hydrophobic properties of the surface.
+The measurement of contact angles with the captive bubble method could also be useful in the surface analysis of the reverse osmosis membrane in the study of membrane performances.
+Through the analysis of contact angles, the properties of membranes, such as roughness, can be determined.
+The roughness of membranes, which indicates the effective surface area, can further lead to the investigation of the hydrophilic and hydrophobic properties of the surface.
 Through studies, a higher contact angle may correspond to a more hydrophobic surface in membrane analysis.
-In the performance of the Captive Bubble Method in membrane analysis, several factors can have influence on the contact angle, including the bubble volume, liquid types and tensions.
+In the performance of the captive bubble method in membrane analysis, several factors can have an influence on the contact angle, including the bubble volume, liquid types, and tensions.

-In the apparatus of the captive bubble method in membrane analysis, the membrane sample is attached to a piece of glass, while a J-shaped needle is inserted from below the glass in the liquid to release air bubbles.
-In this case, the contact angle between the air bubble and the glass surface is recorded as a function of time to investigate the effect of measurement time.